Comunitea/account-financial-tools/currency_rate_update/README.rst

    (14:15) ECB time.
 Source in EUR. http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html

-3. Yahoo Finance
-   Updated daily

-4. Polish National Bank (Narodowy Bank Polski) (by Grzegorz Grzelak - OpenGLOBE.pl) Takes official rates from www.nbp.pl.
+3. Polish National Bank (Narodowy Bank Polski) (by Grzegorz Grzelak - OpenGLOBE.pl) Takes official rates from www.nbp.pl.
 Adds rate table symbol in log.
    You should check when rates should apply to bookkeeping.
    If next day you should change the update hour in schedule settings because in Odoo they apply from date of update (date - no hours).

-5. Banxico for USD & MXN (created by Agustín Cruz) Updated daily
+4. Banxico for USD & MXN (created by Agustín Cruz) Updated daily

-6. Bank of Canada
+5. Bank of Canada
    (WARNING: Currently not working)

-7. National Bank of Romania (Banca Nationala a Romaniei)
+6. National Bank of Romania (Banca Nationala a Romaniei)

 Configuration
 =============